BZemba87/true-crime-story-time/README.md

 Bootstrap templates
 - Cloudinary -
 Cloudinary was used to store the placeholder image
+- Pexels
+Images uploaded to blog from Admin site
 - Django -
 Django built the app
 - Django Allauth -